jbnunn/CARLADesktop/Step1-AWS.md

 ![marketplace](img/ami-aws-marketplace.png)

-* The AMI is optimized for graphical and deep learning applications, and comes with many deep learning frameworks.
+* Use the Ubuntu 16.04 version.
+This AMI is optimized for graphical and deep learning applications, and comes with many deep learning frameworks.
 What we really want out of it are pre-installed NVIDIA drivers.
 [You can read more about the AMI here.](https://aws.amazon.com/marketplace/pp/B077GCH38C?ref=cns_srchrow)

 * Use the wizard to follow the the steps to launch your image on an EC2 machine.
 Currently, the most cost-effective instance type is the __g3s.xlarge__.